jordam/Portify.JS/README.md

 # Portify.JS

-Transfer all of your spotify playlists to google play without downloading anything at all!
+Transfer spotify playlists to google play without downloading anything at all!

 Runs in your browser independent of your operating system.

+Lets you transfer all of your playlists, some of your playlists, or any public spotify playlist into google play.
+Your pick!

-Go from reading this sentence to importing your music in less then 60 seconds.
+Setup is fast, go from reading this sentence to importing music in less then 60 seconds.

 ### Instructions